MouadhBouneb/AI-Powered-Chatbot/README.md

 **What the script does**:
 1. Starts all 5 Docker containers
-2. Downloads AI models (LLaMA, Mistral, DeepSeek)
+2. Downloads AI models (LLaMA, Phi-3, Gemma, Qwen, TinyLlama)
 3. **Auto-creates database** (no manual migration needed)
 4. Checks service health
 5. Ready to use!